tumblr/data-lasso/README.md

   Data Lasso will try to silently parse field with name `ip` into ip subnets on file upload.
 Field named `email` will be parsed to extract domain.
 Field named `geo` will be broken down onto city and country.

   Once you have your file - just upload it to Data Lasso.
-Or, just use this [sample data set].
+Or, just use this [sample data set](https://github.com/tumblr/data-lasso/blob/master/samples/UCS_Satellite_Database.csv).

 - ##### 3D space